-One of the chief goals of an attacker is to disable the backup systems to ensure their payday.
+In order to ensure their pay day, one of the chief goals of an attacker is to disable the backup systems.
 While this likely isn’t new information to you, we wanted to give you one bit of advice that could throw a wrench in the hacker’s plans so you can avoid making that ransom payment.

 Ransomware attack strategies that hackers use

-Understanding how an attacker moves in an environment could mean the difference between entering a nightmare situation or quickly recovering.
+Understanding how an attacker moves in an environment could mean the difference between entering a nightmare situation or starting down the road to recovery.
 When an attacker gains a foothold in your environment, they start piecing together a more legitimate presence through credential theft.

 The use of legitimate accounts gives broader access across an environment without risking detection.
-If the hacker can get their hands on a domain admin account, they’ll have access to every domain-bound workstation and server in your organization.
-From there, they’ll quickly get to work on destroying your backup systems so you can’t recover.
+If the hacker can get their hands on a domain admin account, they will have access to every domain-bound workstation and server in your organization.
+From there, they will get to work on destroying your backup systems so you cannot recover.

-How can you stop an attacker who effectively has the master key to your organization?
-To put it simply, you change out the lock.
+How can you stop an attacker who effectively has the keys to your organization?
+To put it simply, you change out the locks.
 By not joining your backup systems to the domain, the attacker won’t be able to access them with the same domain admin credentials they’ve used elsewhere.

 The bottom line